 Figure 46.
 Big Green Lake has seen a general improvement in Secchi depth since measured in 1987.
 This in large part is caused by zebra mussel activity, an aquatic invasive species first discovered in Big Green in 2005.
+Note the reverse y-axis on this chart to allow the lake surface to be at the top of the axis.

 GLSD Beach Sampling (1989-Present)